-If your iron doesn't have a steam setting or if it is broken, a spray water bottle is a great alternative.
-I often use a spray water bottle for sewing since the iron will be on for a long period of time and I don't want to have to keep refilling the water reserve.
+If your iron doesn't have steam iron settings or if it is broken, a spray bottle containing water is a great alternative.
+I often use a spray water bottle for sewing since the iron will be on for a long period of time, and I don't want to have to keep refilling the water reserve.

 Alternatives to Ironing